There was a train show in Petersburg, and this cast iron yard limit sign was in one of the trains.

 WV 55 WB, along with US 220/WV 28 SB, entering Petersburg's county.

-US 220/WV 28 NB ditch WV 55 EB on the north side of Moorefield onto the new Corridor H. West of here, it's just US 48, a relatively new designation; when I was here in 2006, WV 55 was the only route on the road, and it only headed east from here.
+But now, US 220/WV 28 NB ditch WV 55 EB on the north side of Moorefield onto the new Corridor H. West of here, it's just US 48, a relatively new designation; when I was here in 2006, WV 55 was the only route on the road, and it only headed east from here.
 Notice that the overpass approaches are not yet completed; WV 55 uses a surface road to connect to an interchange to the east, with a configuration that hints at a future eastern bypass of Moorefield for 55.
 The old route, meanwhile, connects to US 220/WV 28 downtown.